sderosiaux/every-single-day-i-tldr/README.md

 - http://iteratrlearning.com/java/2016/12/26/pipes-and-filters-actors-akka-java.html Sorry, but Akka in Java..
 Moreover, an actor to encapsulate a one-liner.
 One should use functional programming?
 - https://github.com/scalikejdbc/scalikejdbc A tidy SQL-based DB access library for Scala developers.
 Async version over there https://github.com/scalikejdbc/scalikejdbc-async
 - http://ahogrammer.com/2016/11/15/deep-learning-enables-you-to-hide-screen-when-your-boss-is-approaching/ Title says all, awesome and funny article
-- http://co.ntextu.al/ simple and typesafe interpolated strings, checked at compile-time
+- http://co.ntextu.al/ simple and typesafe interpolated strings, checked at compile-time, in Scala

 # 02-01-2017